zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/000_before_start.md

 ## Basic Actions and Routes

-For now...the system should able do to following actions and those actions will match with one specific route.
+For now...the system should be able to follow actions and those actions will match with one specific route.

 * Make a list about all baby's information.
   * route `GET /api/baby`